BiteSizeProblems/BiteSizeProblems/README.md

 Or, take a look at League Life in your browser [here](https://leaguelife.net).

+One of my earliest ReactJS projects included a [GIS application on natural disasters](https://github.com/BiteSizeProblems/Responsive-GIS-Web-App).
+To view how my projects develop over time, the ReadMe compares the original application with the current version.

 View some of my best work with WPF, C#, and .NET in my [Slipstream](https://github.com/BiteSizeProblems/SlipStream) and [F1 2021 Custom Points Model](https://github.com/BiteSizeProblems/F1-2021-Custom-Points-Model) respositories.

 <br/>